What is A3 Problem Solving?

-The objective here is to make sure everyone is aware of what the problem is, whether the report documents it properly, or is there anything that people know to question the report’s findings.
+The objective here is to make sure everyone is aware of the problem, whether the report documents it appropriately, and whether anyone questions the report’s findings.
 The use of graphs, charts, or other visual aids is beneficial.

 Step 4: Goal

-The bull’s eye that you’re shooting for.
-If you hit this target, you know that your problem-solving effort has been a success.
-But you need to know what metrics will be used to measure success, and what the definition of success is.
-An example could be to reduce customer complaints by 15%, as measured by your call center statistics.
+Your target - if you hit it, you know that your problem-solving effort has been a success.
+But you need to know what metrics will measure success and what the definition of success is.
+An example could be “reducing customer complaints by 15%, as measured by call center statistics”.

 Step 5: The root cause

 The focus of the root cause section should be to differentiate between facts and opinions regarding a problem’s cause and effect.
 You can include your findings from 5 Whys exercises, an Ishikawa diagram, or any other result of your RCA efforts.
-If the root cause is not defined correctly, the problem will likely resurface, causing waste, hence negating the Lean principles.
+If the root cause is not defined correctly, the problem will likely resurface, causing waste and negating the Lean principles.

 Step 6: Countermeasures

-The section may include a table of the problem causes, actions taken, action owners, and the results achieved.
+The section may include a table of the problem causes, actions taken, action owners, and the achieved results.

 Step 7: Effect confirmation

-Since the A3 exercise is based on the PDCA cycle, this section of your report should show the effort you have expended to confirm your findings, the proof that you have indeed solved the problem.
-For example, software engineers tend to include samples of replicating the original bugs and of verification of them no longer presenting after a fix.
+Since the A3 exercise bases on the PDCA cycle, this section of your report should show the effort you expended to confirm your findings.
+The proof that you have indeed solved the problem.
+For example, software engineers include samples that replicate the bugs and verify they are no longer present after a fix.

-If the exercise has not yet been conducted, i.e. when you’re presenting a plan to gain approval for, you should outline what exercises will be conducted to check if the plan has been successful.
+If the exercise has not taken place yet, i.e., when you’re presenting a plan to gain approval, you should outline what exercises you will conduct to check if the aim is successful.

 Step 8: Follow up actions

-The final section should include any other actions that you might want to be considered.
-A principle that is worth adhering to here is the “Shitsuke - sustain” step of the 5S plan.
-Consider what you should do to ensure the benefits of this exercise are maintained, and could they possibly be translated to other areas of the company?
+The final section should include any other actions that you might want to consider.
+A principle worth adhering to here is the “Shitsuke - sustain” step of the 5S plan.
+Consider what you should do to ensure the benefits of this exercise are maintained.
+And could they possibly be translated to other areas of the company?

 The same is true of all Lean methods and tools - their application alone will not make your company Lean.
 To truly implement Lean principles, your company culture, thinking, and planning all have to transform.